-Next, your dentist will carefully reshape the tooth for proper fit and appearance.
-Finally, your dentist will make an impression of the area and make you a temporary crown to wear until your next appointment.
+Next, he will carefully reshape the tooth for proper fit and appearance.
+Finally, he will make an impression of the area and make you a temporary crown to wear until your next appointment.

-At the next appointment, your dentist may not numb you unless you want to.
-The temporary crown is removed and the prepared tooth cleaned with a paste before evaluating the fit of your new crown.
+At the second appointment, you may or may not need to have dental anesthetics for numbing.
+We remove the temporary crown, and clean the prepared tooth before evaluating the fit of your new crown.
 We will make adjustments to the crown if necessary to ensure that your bite is functioning correctly.

-Other factors you and your dentist will consider at this time include:
+Other factors that you and Dr. Phan will consider at this time include:

-- Make sure you are satisfied with the color match and appearance
+- Making sure you are satisfied with the color, match, and appearance

-- Make sure your bite is accurate and not high
+- Making sure your bite is accurate and not high

-- Make sure the contour of the crown is compatible with your soft tissues
+- Making sure the contour of the crown is comfortable and compatible with your soft tissues

-Once you are happy with everything, your dentist will use a permanent dental cement to secure the tooth crown or dental bridge.
+Once you are happy with everything, your Des Moines dentist will use permanent dental cement to secure the tooth crown or dental bridge.
 Now you will be able to enjoy all the benefits of your newly repaired smile!

-How Do I Care for My Crown and Bridge?
+How Do I Care for My Crown or Bridge?

 In fact, brushing in the morning and brushing and flossing at night right before getting into bed is even more important now to keep your crowned tooth healthy.
-Also, remember to keep regular dental checkups so that your hygienist and dentist can prevent smaller problems from becoming bigger problems.
+Also, remember to maintain regular dental checkups so that your hygienist and dentist can prevent smaller problems from becoming more significant problems.

 How Long Do Crowns and Bridges Last?

 The materials that are used today to fabricate crowns and bridges are durable and long-lasting.
 However, you can ensure the longevity of your new restoration by taking a few steps at home to protect your smile.
-Crowns and bridges can stay in great shape and can last for 10 or more years as long as you properly care for them with regular brushing and flossing and routine cleanings and examinations with your dentist in Des Moines.
+Crowns and bridges can stay in great shape and can potentially last for 10 or more years as long as you properly care for them with regular brushing and flossing and routine cleanings and examinations with your dentist in Des Moines.

-Here is an interesting fact for you: The number one reason why we have to redo a crown or bridge is that there is decay underneath the crown or bridge, so please brush and floss so you can protect your investment in your smile.
+Here is an interesting fact for you: The number one reason why we have to redo a crown or bridge is that there is decay underneath the crown or bridge, so please be sure to brush and floss so you can protect your investment in your smile.

 A Final Word from Dr. Trung Phan

-Throughout your crown and bridge procedure, you may have questions that are not covered above.
+Throughout your tooth crown or dental bridge procedure, you may have questions that are not covered above.
 We want you to feel completely confident in the treatment you have chosen for your smile.
-Dr. Phan and our team will answer all of your questions and make sure you are comfortable during your crown and bridge treatment.
-We love getting questions from our patients!
-Our goal is to help you preserve your natural smile for a lifetime because your smile is your best asset!
-Call our office to schedule.
+Dr. Phan and our team will answer all of your questions and make sure you are comfortable during your crown and bridge procedure.